DaveTrost/connect4-ai/README.md

 # connect4-ai

-***IN DEVELOPMENT***

 An NPM package providing game-state management for the game Connect-4 (aka: four-in-a-row).
-Two modes are supported: human vs. human (v0.0.7 and later) & human vs. computer (in development)
+Two modes are supported: human vs. human (v0.0.7 and later) & human vs. computer (v0.1.0 and later)

 ## Setup and Usage